 We've been Covid-careful this year, not attending Southern Exposure workshops in person.
 But Jan and I decided a winter walkthrough at Christmas would be safe, mostly outdoors and easy to distance.
 So, off we went to see what S.E. was doing for the holidays this year.

 When I had my mortgage paying party, we gathered in a private room here.
 That was over a year ago.
 Now it has been converted into a "Santa's Workshop."

-But since Covid, I've been steering clear of group acivities, and no more so than recently when our Covid numbers in Michigan are completely out of control.
-So, when they offered a mostly-outdoor walk, with access to the decorated buildings, my friend Jan and I were all in.
+But since Covid, we've been steering clear of group activities, and no more so than recently when our Covid numbers in Michigan are completely out of control.
+So, when they offered a mostly-outdoor walk, with access to the decorated buildings, Jan and I were all in.

 And, it was lovely.
 So, for what may be my last post before Christmas, I happily share some photos from a magical walk, starting with the frozen fountain.

 I loved the ice-encrusted roses.

 Beyond that, well lit trees and lots of lights.

 Inside the Milking Parlor, where we usually have dinner, a lovely chandelier treatment.

 The stockings were hung by the chimney with care!

 I loved this arched window frame with a wreath.